 Senior Fellow, Monash University

-Naomi has researched in the area of access to justice and alternative dispute resolution at the Australian Centre for Justice Innovation and also researches in health law at the Centre for Health Law and Society at La Trobe University.
+Naomi has researched in the area of access to justice and alternative dispute resolution at the Australian Centre for Justice Innovation and in health law at the Centre for Health Law and Society at La Trobe University.

 Naomi holds a Bachelor of Arts and Bachelor of Laws from Monash University, a Masters of Laws from Melbourne University and a Graduate Diploma of Family Dispute Resolution.
 Naomi is currently undertaking her PhD in law at Monash University, exploring the use of problem solving and dispute resolution mechanisms in the context of coronial investigations.